 As stated by Suzette Scheepers, CEO of Air Cargo Africa, “we need to work on improved methods throughout the entire supply chain.
 All shippers, freight forwarders and airlines will have to work together to improve resilience, and at the same time digital advancements and data quality must be a focus to improve transparency, and ultimately traceability.”

 Throughout the pandemic, M6T has offered reliable and affordable freight forwarding services that help South Africa’s businesses get their cargo where it needs to go, quickly and safely.
-For more information about the air freight (and other forwarding) services we offer, contact M6T today.
+For more information about the air freight (and other forwarding) services we offer, contact your nearest M6T branch (Johannesburg and Durban) today.